Cyber-Security-Center/SOC-30Days-Series/Day4_Networking_Security_Concepts_and_IP_Addressing.md

 - **Broadcast:** 255.255.255.255 (used to send messages to all hosts on a network)

 _“Think of private IPs as internal office numbers, public IPs as external phone numbers, loopback as calling yourself, and link-local as a fallback number when the main system fails.”_

+#### Quick Overview: IPv6

+IPv6 (Internet Protocol version 6) is the successor to IPv4, designed to address the limitations of IPv4’s address space.
+It uses 128-bit addresses, allowing for approximately 340 undecillion unique IPs—enough for every device on earth and beyond.

+**Why IPv6 is Needed Over IPv4:**
+IPv4’s 32-bit address space supports about 4.3 billion unique addresses, which is insufficient for today’s global demand driven by mobile devices, IoT, and cloud services.
+IPv6 solves this shortage, enabling continued internet growth and connectivity.

+**Key Features:**
+- **Address Format:** Eight groups of four hexadecimal digits (e.g., `2001:0db8:85a3:0000:0000:8a2e:0370:7334`)
+- **No Need for NAT:** Vast address space eliminates the need for Network Address Translation.
+- **Built-in Security:** Supports IPsec for end-to-end encryption and authentication.
+- **Simplified Header:** More efficient packet processing.

+**SOC Relevance:**
+SOC analysts should be familiar with IPv6 traffic, as attackers may use it to bypass legacy security controls.
+Monitoring both IPv4 and IPv6 is essential for comprehensive network visibility.

+_“IPv6 is like expanding from a small town to a global metropolis—there’s room for everyone, but new rules apply.”_

+---

 #### Subnetting